 Many children outgrow asthma.
 However, as many as 1 in 4 children either continue to have asthma attacks or the asthma symptoms resolve only to return (called relapse) when children are older.
 Children who have severe asthma are more likely to have asthma as adults.
 Other risk factors for persistence and relapse include female sex, smoking, development of asthma at a younger age, and sensitivity to household dust mites.

 Although asthma causes a significant number of deaths each year, most of these are preventable with treatment.
 Thus, the prognosis is good for children who have access to treatment and who are able to follow their treatment plan.

 It is not yet known how to prevent a child with a family history of asthma from developing asthma.
-However, because there is evidence that children of mothers who smoked during pregnancy are more likely to have asthma, pregnant women should not smoke, particularly if there is a family history of asthma.
+However, there is evidence that children of mothers who smoked during pregnancy are more likely to have asthma.
+Thus, pregnant women should not smoke, especially if there is a family history of asthma.

 On the other hand, there are many things that can be done to prevent asthma symptoms or attacks in children who have asthma.

 Asthma flare-ups often can be prevented by avoiding or trying to control whatever triggers a particular child's attacks.
-Children who have allergies should have the following items removed from their room:
+Children who have allergies should have the following items removed from their bedroom:

 Other ways to reduce allergens include

 Using synthetic fiber pillows and impermeable mattress covers